stelixdev/stelixdev/README.md

   code: ["JavaScript", "TypeScript", "HTML", "CSS", "Python", "C"],
   tools: ["React", "Next.js", "TailwindCSS", "Figma", "Linux", "Firebase"],
   projects: {
-    Eduvity: `Eduvity is an online learning platform providing curated video lectures and question banks for JEE preparation, designed for both advanced and foundational learners.`,
+  AceVault: `AceVault is a secure storage application designed to manage sensitive data with a focus on simplicity, security, and performance.
+Built with Appwrite, Shadcn, and other modern technologies to provide a seamless experience for data security.`,
-    Theorix: `Theorix is a project focused on creating innovative educational tools and resources, offering
+  Theorix: `Theorix is a project focused on creating innovative educational tools and resources, offering engaging learning experiences in various subjects.`,
-    engaging learning experiences in various subjects.`, },
+},
   tagline: "Scripting the future",
   dedication: `I am a developer who commits to coding like an infinite loop: no breaks, just pure dedication.